Build and deliver frontend experiences fast, with intuitive visual editing tools.

 But with multiple search platforms now claiming AI credentials, choosing the right one is increasingly complex.
 With so many solutions promising relevance, speed, and automation, understanding what each type of search engine does best, and where it may fall short, can help you find the right fit.

 This guide compares four major types of enterprise search solutions, outlining how each works and where they perform best.
-It also explores how Squiz Conversational AI Search, part of the Squiz Funnelback platform, fits into the mix.
+It also explores how Squiz Conversational Search, part of the Squiz Funnelback platform, fits into the mix.
 You’ll find practical examples and guidance to help you determine which approach aligns best with your organization’s needs.

 Commerce-focused platforms are optimized for product search.
 They’re fast and lightweight, but not built for content-rich sites or complex use cases across government, higher education, or professional services.